Job Announcement: Immigration Policy Analyst

 The Immigration Policy Analyst position will focus primarily on work aimed at reforming U.S. immigration policy related to farmworkers.
 The Immigration Policy Analyst will monitor and analyze immigration policy developments affecting farmworkers and their family members.
 The Analyst will maintain relationships with farmworker organizations, public interest legal services organizations, immigrant rights coalitions and other partners.
 This position will be the organization’s main contact for both congressional advocacy and administrative advocacy on immigration issues.
 The Analyst will represent FJ positions to partner organizations, policy makers and their staff, and communicate relevant information to national and local partners, as well as lead research on these issues.

 This position is located in Washington, D.C.
 During the pandemic, FJ staff, including this position, are teleworking.
 Staff will be expected to work at the office and attend meetings when it is safe to do so, but not before.

 - At least 3 years of experience in strategic policy advocacy and policy analysis, preferably focused on immigration policy.
 Strong knowledge of federal legislative and administrative policy processes.

 - Exceptional analytical, writing, speaking and organizational skills, with strong attention to detail and ability to prioritize and meet tight deadlines.

 - Demonstrated ability to engage in effective collaborations internally and externally.

 - Strong commitment to social justice and civil rights for farmworkers and other low-wage immigrant workers and their families.

-Salary commensurate with experience, starting at $62,000.
+Salary commensurate with experience, with salary range within $65,000-70,000.
 Excellent benefits package, including health insurance, generous leave and retirement plan.